Mdaftab/infra-Platform-for-B2B/README.md

      - Development (10.20.0.0/20)
      - Staging (10.40.0.0/20)
      - Production (10.60.0.0/20)
+     - Client-specific subnets (10.X.0.0/20) - Dynamically allocated
      - Database (10.80.0.0/20)

 2. **Infrastructure Cluster**
    - Located in the Host Project
    - Runs Crossplane for managing application clusters
-   - Provides centralized management
+   - Provides centralized management for both internal and client clusters
+   - Handles cluster lifecycle for all environments

 3. **Service Projects**
-   - Dev, Staging, and Production projects
+   - Dev, Staging, and Production projects (internal environments)
+   - Client-specific projects (B2B environments)
    - Each has its own application cluster
-   - All use subnets from the shared VPC
+   - All use subnets from the shared VPC with proper IAM bindings

 4. **Application Clusters**
    - Located in their respective service projects
    - Run application workloads in isolated environments
    - Managed by Crossplane from the infrastructure cluster

+5. **Client Clusters**
+   - Dedicated GKE clusters for B2B clients
+   - Complete isolation between clients
+   - Custom API enablement per client
+   - Flexible resource allocation based on client needs
+   - Created using automated scripts for consistency

 ## Getting Started